ohta-rh/go-backend-boilerplate/README.md

 - Domain layer should not depend on any other layer.
 - Use case layer should only depend on domain layer.
 - Repository layer should only depend on domain and infrastructure layers.
-- Handler layer should only depend on domain and use case layers.
+- Handler layer should only depend on domain, use case, and schema layers.
 - Infrastructure layer should only depend on domain layer.
+- External systems (like databases) interact with the infrastructure layer.

 ## License